kalondepeace/Celo-Faucet/README.md

     lastRequest[msg.sender] = block.timestamp;
   }
 }
 ```
 To track the last time the user requested for tokens, create a variable `lastRequest`.
 It is of type mapping.
-Mapping allows you to store key: value pairs. the key will be the address of the user, and the value will be the last time they requested the tokens. [learn more on mapping](https://docs.soliditylang.org/en/v0.8.18/types.html#)
+Mapping allows you to store key-value pairs. the key will be the address of the user, and the value will be the last time they requested the tokens. [learn more on mapping](https://docs.soliditylang.org/en/v0.8.18/types.html#)

 You also declare a variable `requestAmount`, of type uint.
 Assign it the amount of tokens the user will recieve, in our case 1 Celo.